The Patriot Post® · Is FEMA FUBAR?

 Before commenting on that, first, the good news — mostly motivated by the Good News.

-In Tennessee and North Carolina, like other Southern states, neighbors (and by “neighbors,” I mean those who may live a hundred miles from a victim they have never met) don’t wait on “the government” to fix it.
+In North and South Carolina, and Tennessee, like other Southern states, neighbors (and by “neighbors,” I mean those who may live a hundred miles from a victim they have never met) don’t wait on “the government” to fix things.
 We start taking care of our own immediately.
-That accounts for the response by thousands of folks now being documented on mainstream and social media platforms.
+That accounts for the efforts and generosity of thousands of folks now being documented on mainstream and social media platforms.
 These are individuals, churches, and organizations that have collected millions of pounds of the most needed relief items at their own expense — a response that FEMA could never muster from its reserves.
 These folks are arriving in caravans, some with tractor-trailer loads, some with small rental trailers.

 And pilots, all those civilian helicopter owners not only from the region but from many states away, have shown up at their expense to undertake search and rescue operations and deliver goods to those who can’t be reached by road.
-These flights supplement the substantial military rescue and resupply efforts, and combined, these efforts have met countless critical needs.
+These flights supplement the substantial military rescue and resupply operations by soldiers from the 82nd Airborne Division and 20th Engineer Brigade, Fort Liberty, and the 101st Airborne Division, Fort Campbell.
+Combined, these efforts have met countless critical needs.

-The civilian response reflects the best in us, what is good and right about America!
+The citizen response reflects the best in us, what is good and right about America!

 North Carolina Sen. Ted Budd summed up those services: “God bless groups like Samaritan’s Purse … and others that are stepping up and bringing in the military discipline and the speed and the generosity … serving in the name of Jesus Christ to make things better for the people of Western North Carolina. … It’s the private citizens that are stepping up right now.”

-On the other hand, there is the FEMA disconnect and many reports of FEMA malfeasance.
+On the other hand, there is the FEMA disconnect and many reports of malfeasance.

-Our publishing operations are located in East Tennessee, and to answer the many inquiries we have had about our well-being, the heavy winds and rain in our area did little damage.
+Our publishing operations are located in East Tennessee, and to answer the inquiries we have had about the impact in our area, the heavy winds and rain in our did little damage.
 However, we have many friends in the Tennessee/North Carolina border regions hardest hit, both residents impacted and those providing relief goods and services.
 Thus, we have received many firsthand accounts from those on the ground regarding obstacles to service and material delivery.

 Among the myriad social media posts documenting impeded recovery efforts was this one issued by Elon Musk on October 4: “Just received this note from a SpaceX engineer helping on the ground in North Carolina.
 FEMA is not merely failing to adequately help people in trouble, but is actively blocking citizens who try to help!”